hlybt/spring-buildpack/README.md

 Creating a dockerfile seems like a very straightforward solution at first blush.
 However, writing a dockerfile manually adds extra workload such as image configuration, dependency management, etc. It becomes increasingly complex and error-prone.

-Docker images can be built directly from your Maven or Gradle plugin using Cloud Native Buildpacks.
+Docker images can be built directly from your Maven or Gradle plugin using **Cloud Native Buildpacks**.

 To achieve this: